 followed by 11 aa with no match in SARS2 followed by PRRA

-, which was found in some random sequence of HIV in India.
+, which was found in a single random subtype B sequence of HIV from India.
 But if the designers of SARS2 were inspired to borrow the PRRA

-motif from HIV, how did they know to look at a random HIV sequence from India out of hundreds of thousands of possible options?
+motif from HIV, how did they know to look at a random HIV sequence from India out of hundreds of thousands of published sequences?
 Here the Indian sequence is compared to the HXB2 refseq, which contains QVTNS

 instead of QTNS